zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 and saying "who cares, this is just a reference". `String` and `Box<T>` also has an `.as_ref()` method that convert to the reference version of those types in the same way.

-You can't as easily convert back from a `&[T]` to a `Vec<T>` though!
+You can't as easily convert back from a `&[T]` to a `Vec<T>` though (because a `&[T]` could be a pointer to memory on the stack, so it doesn't make sense to just say "this is something on the heap")!
 To convert back, you'd need to make a clone and allocate new memory on the heap.

 ### there are 2 kinds of structs: those with lifetimes and those without lifetimes